-I don’t expect people who never lived in the inner city to understand what we are rising up from, to even make it to an even playing-field.
+I don’t expect people who never lived in the inner city to understand what we are rising up from, to even make it to an even playing-field such as college.

-I went to night-school and community college to make up the missing credits I had lost during my time awoled.
-With no one else in my family who had been to college before me, I did not have a guarantee I would make it to college but I knew I had to make myself eligible to apply.
+I went to night-school and community college to make up the missing credits I had lost during my time awol-ed.
+With no one else in my family who had been to college before me, I did not have a guarantee I would make it but I knew I had to at least make myself eligible to apply.

-When I ask students especially those from Los Angeles or the Bay area why they chose to attend Humboldt State University, they always say, “it was the furthest away, without going out of state.”
+When I ask students especially those from Los Angeles or the Bay Area why they chose to attend Humboldt State University, most of them always say, “it was the furthest away, without going out of state.”
 Always.

 Why did I decide to attend HSU?
 I always say, HSU chose me.
 After I got accepted into their Educational Opportunity Program, I got calls from HSU very frequently to ask me if I would attend the school.

 I applied to HSU because you could apply to five CSU’s during the application process.
-I had met one of HSU’s recruiters at the Black College Expo (why is HSU allowed to take up space at the Black College expo??).
-I never even knew Humboldt County existed.
+I had met one of HSU’s recruiters at the Black College Expo.
+Why is HSU allowed to take up space at the Black College expo?
+I never knew Humboldt County existed.

 At that same college expo I met recruiters from Tuskegee University, the historically Black university founded by Booker T. Washington.
 I still remember when I got my acceptance letter to Tuskegee.
 I was so happy!

 Although there was never a guarantee I would make it to college I still worked hard, set a goal and stuck with it.
 Through this tenacity, I was accepted into eight universities.
-Not bad for a girl from the ghetto who wasn’t coached on college and who got the idea her sophomore year of high-school.
+Not bad for a girl from the ghetto who wasn’t coached on college and who got the idea kind of late in the game, during her sophomore year of high-school.

 I worked so hard to make it “out the ghetto” just to come to Humboldt County?
 What the fuck was I thinking?
-When you are a young, first generation college student, you have no clue what to look for in a college other than if they have the major you are interested in.
+It was like the white-ghetto and wild-west once you look beyond the schools marketing.
+When you are a young, first-generation college student, you have no clue what to look for in a college other than if they have the major you are interested in.